 This tiny bar next to Rossio Square opened in 1840 and has been in the same family for generations.
 There’s room for only three people at a time to squeeze in, standing up.

-Since port is named after Porto and it’s one of the country’s most famous exports, you’ve got to know the wine is good here.
+Since port wine is named after Porto and is one of the country’s most famous exports, you know the wine is good here.

 Plus, some of the best Portuguese wines are produced right in the adjacent Douro Valley.

 Both cities offer gasp-worthy views.
 Read on for the best viewpoints in each…

 Lisbon is a city of hills.
 It’s not easy on the calves, but it is great to work off all the delicious egg tarts you’re eating daily.